ProjectNeura/leads-docs/docs/arduino/sketch.md

 }
 ```

-## Cooperate on the Host's end with Python
+## Cooperate on the Host's End with Python

 In the example above, we have created a sketch for the Arduino.
 Now we extend this example and receive the readings on
 the host's end.